ausaccessfed/spin/README.md

     ([test](https://rapid.test.aaf.edu.au) /
     [production](https://rapid.aaf.edu.au))

-    NB: Ensure you SECRET **does not contain a ' character** as this is used within configuration files as a delimiter and will cause startup to fail.
+    NB: Ensure your SECRET **does not contain a ' character** as this is used within configuration files as a delimiter and will cause startup to fail.

     After registration, please contact AAF to request that your registration be